OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory/connect/active-directory-aadconnectsync-operations.md

     if ($showOutput) {Write-Host Operation: $outOperation}
     $objOutputUser.operation=$outOperation

-    #now that we have hello basics, go get hello details
+    #now that we have the basics, go get the details

     foreach ($attr in $user.Element('unapplied-export-hologram').Element('entry').Elements("attr"))
     {